 All of this has helped existing homeowners accrue wealth at a fast clip: The average homeowner made more from their home than their jobs in 2021, according to Zillow.
 But the high appreciation makes it more difficult for first time homebuyers to get into the market.

-Albany is no stranger to the pandemic dynamics as downstaters flocked north for bigger and cheaper lodgings.
+Albany is no stranger to pandemic housing dynamics as many downstaters have flocked north for bigger and cheaper lodgings.
 New residents were attracted to its mix of higher education institutions, post-industrial neighborhoods and access to government jobs.
 Home prices jumped 14.6% in 2021 and inventory sank to record lows.
-This all made first time homeownership more difficult to obtain.
+This all made homeownership that much more difficult to obtain.